-For the weekend camper that wants to take the edge of the midday heat for a little nap the solutions is as simple as a little DIY tent air conditioner project or some cheap camping gear.
+For the weekend camper that wants to take the edge of the midday heat for a little nap the solutions are as simple as a little DIY tent air conditioner project or some cheap camping gear.
 A bit of planning and some passive cooling methods is a good start for a cool tent.

-Tent fans are the simplest way to help cooling a tent but is only marginally effective and as the saying goes “its better than nothing but worth nothing”.
+Tent fans are the simplest way to help cooling a tent, but is only marginally effective and as the saying goes “its better than nothing but worth nothing”.

 Evaporative coolers are the next level of cooling.
 These can either be a DIY unit or a purchased one.
-They come in 12v dc or more substantial 220/240v units.
+They come in 12v DC or more substantial 220/240v units.

 If there is no power at your site 12v DC (read battery) is your only option.
-A car battery with a small solar panel will give you more then enough power for your cooler with extra to spare for a stereo.
+A car battery with a small solar panel will give you more than enough power for your cooler with extra to spare for a stereo.

 For the tradesmen living in the bush that needs a little more comfort, you’ll need gear that is a bit more substantial and a power source will be a must.
 Portable coolers or refrigerant air conditioners (window air conditioners) are your answer.
 Evaporative coolers are less effective in humid areas so window air conditioning units are the best option.

-There are some cheap mini units that work great for small tents but if we are talking about a 10-man tent, do yourself a favor and get a bigger unit.
+There are some cheap mini units that work great for small tents, but if we are talking about a 10-man tent, do yourself a favor and get a bigger unit.

 Extra insulation will help with cooling, a flysheet over the tent and an emergency blanket over that works great.
 Make sure all holes and windows are closed, what was a great tent for a nice breeze to flow through must now be locked closed.

 Emergency/relieve work can achieve “at home” comfort level with some specialised equipment at a premium cost and weight.
-Generators can provide the power and these units are bulky and heavy so logistics must be considered for these options.
+Generators can provide the power and these units are bulky and heavy, so logistics must be considered for these options.